This is not an explanation of the blockchain, or is it?

 So, let’s go back to how the blocks are chained together.
-Each blocks starts with the hash of the previous block.
-This hash is partly the result of the content in that block (details later).
+Each block starts with the hash of the previous block.
+This hash is partly the result of the block's content (details later).
 So if you would change something in a block, the hash of the block changes.
-The direct result will be that the hashes that connects the blocks don’t correspond any more.
+The direct result will be that the hashes that connect the blocks don’t correspond any more.
 Therefore the chain will be broken.
 As copies of the blockchain are distributed over numerous nodes, it is immediately noticed when one copy is corrupted.

 Let’s have a closer look at a block that is just a list of transactions.
-In order to do that we first will dive into transactions.
+To do that we first will dive into transactions.

-In order to do transactions on the blockchain you need to download and install software: the wallet.
+To do transactions on the blockchain, you need to download and install the software: the wallet.
 You use the wallet to manage your transactions.
 You don’t have to identify yourself to download and install the software.
 So you are an anonymous user.

 When you install a wallet, you get two keys:

 - a public key

 These keys are mathematically linked together.
 This means that what is encrypted with your private key, can be decrypted by your public.

 The private key is the one you don’t want to lose.
 If you do, nobody can help you.
 The blockchain has no central authority to redeem your key as in “forgotten password”.